-The purpose of this lesson is to encourage students to use their talents and cooperation skills to build a caring community outside the classroom.
+Facilitate conversations about giving passion and needs to encourage use of talents and cooperation skills to build a caring community through service.

 The learner will: